qliang06/IoT_device_authentication/Readme.md

-# Embedded Security Project - Using the Gowin GW1NSE2 for Authentication
+# Embedded Security - Using the Gowin GW1NSE2 for Authentication

 - Designed a security authentication application for showing the use of SecureFPGA device which includes FPGA fabric, ARM microprocessor, and SRAM PUF (Physically Unclonable